Microaggressions at work aren’t always obvious—but they’re always harmful

 2. Are microaggressions intentional?

 Microaggressions in the workplace are often unintentional, stemming from implicit biases and ingrained stereotypes rather than malicious intent.
 These subtle, unconscious behaviors or remarks may result from a lack of awareness or understanding of their impact on others.
-However, regardless of intent, microaggressions can cause harm and contribute to a hostile or unwelcoming work environment.
+Regardless of intent, microaggressions can cause harm and contribute to a hostile or unwelcoming work environment.

 3. How can I address a microaggression without causing conflict?